sauravrijal10/Assessment/README.md

-# FastAPI Pokémon Project
+# FastAPI Pokemon Project

 ## Project Description

-This project is a REST API built with FastAPI that serves a list of Pokémon.
+This project is a REST API built with FastAPI that serves a list of Pokemon.
 The API fetches data from the [PokeAPI](https://pokeapi.co/) once and stores it in a PostgreSQL database.
 Subsequent requests are served from the database.

 ## Features

-- List Pokémon with their name, image, and type
+- List Pokemon with their name, image, and type
-- Filter Pokémon by name and type
+- Filter Pokemon by name and type
 - Asynchronous database interactions using SQLAlchemy and asyncpg
 - API versioning